 Would you want to read your company site if you were a customer or client?
 Would you find the language it uses natural, professional and intelligently written?
 If you hesitate to answer this question for even a second, you may be guilty of a practice known as “keyword stuffing.”
-Many website owners and designers know the value of ranking for critical keywords, but they can then make the awful mistake of awkwardly shoehorning in keywords where they do not fit.
+Many website owners and designers know the value of ranking for critical search terms in their campaigns to increase organic traffic, but they can then make the awful mistake of awkwardly shoehorning in keywords where they do not fit.

 Whether you are a huge brand or a digital marketing agency on contract, your website copy (the text you write) should flow naturally.
 Critical keywords should be used in a way allowing the reader to easily digest the information provided.
 In addition, these keywords should help users navigate your site and better understand what you offer.
 If a visitor rolls their eyes or scratches their head at page captions like “We are an amazing financial planning Orange County provider offering Orange County financial planning services,” then you need to dramatically rethink your approach.